The Ribos Operation: Plot

 The White Guardian recruits the Fourth Doctor to collect the six hidden and disguised segments of the powerful Key to Time.
 He assigns him an assistant Time Lady named Romanadvoratrelundar, whom the Doctor calls Romana.
 He warns him that the Black Guardian also seeks these segments, but for an evil purpose.
 The White Guardian provides them with a wand-like device, which can locate the pieces and remove their disguise.
 When inserted into the TARDIS console, the locator first reveals a segment to be on Cyrrenhis Minima, but then moves to Ribos.

 Ribos is an icy planet with late-medieval-type inhabitants who are unaware of alien cultures.
 A human from Earth named Garron tries to sell Ribos to an exiled tyrant called the Graff Vynda-K. The Graff is impressed by the planet's supposed quantity of jethrik, the rarest and most valued mineral in the galaxy.
 He believes the opportunity confirmed when he sees a piece of jethrik among the Ribos crown jewels.
-This is all part of a ruse orchestrated by Garron; the jethrik was planted by Garron's assistant Unstoffe, who also was playing a native with an "honest face" who spins a yarn to the Graff about a nearby lost mine.
+This is all part of a ruse orchestrated by Garron; the jethrik was planted by Garron's assistant Unstoffe, who also was playing a native who spins a yarn to the Graff about a nearby lost mine.
 The locator points the Doctor and Romana to the same jethrik, which must be the disguised segment of the Key to Time.